nmaguiar/openaf-docs/docs/reference/ow_ch.md

    - size        (Number)          Optionally getAll/getKeys to return more than 10 records (up to 10000).
    - stamp       (Map)             Optionally merge with stamp map.
    - timeout     (Number)          Optional request timeout in ms.
+   - preAction   (Function)        Optional function to be called before every request.

 The getAll/getKeys functions accept an extra argument to provide a ES query map to restrict the results.
 ````
 ### ow.ch.types.file